choisir cup menstruelle

 • Price: €28.90.

-🌸 Anatomy and body type: finding the right cup for you
+🌸 Anatomy and body shape: finding the right cup

-Anatomy also influences cup choice.
-The height of your cervix and the strength of your pelvic floor determine the ideal shape and size.
+Anatomy also influences which cup you choose.
+The height of your cervix and the tone of your pelvic floor determine the ideal shape and size.

-Women who have delivered vaginally can choose the Medium size Louloucup for better support.
+Women who have given birth vaginally can opt for the Medium size Louloucup, which offers better support.

-The small size is suitable for women who have never given birth vaginally, for teenagers, and for users with a light to medium flow.
+Size Small is suitable for women who have never given birth vaginally, for teenagers and for users with a light to medium flow.

-Both available sizes adapt to any body shape thanks to their flexibility and ergonomic design.
+The two available sizes adapt to all body types thanks to their flexibility and ergonomic shape.

 guide des tailles